BorisMarin8004/LocaMap-backend-challenge/Challenge-Guidelines.md

 Java

 You are also free to use any web framework.
 If you choose to use a framework that results in boilerplate code in the repository, please detail in your README which code was written by you (as opposed to generated code).

+## Host it!

+When you’re done, host it somewhere (e.g. on Amazon EC2, Heroku, Google AppEngine, etc.).

 ## How will your code be reviewed?